 Fixed protection 2016

-If you’re close to exceeding the Lifetime Allowance, you will likely want to get advice from a qualified financial adviser.
-Some people suggest reducing returns on your pension savings, for example, by moving your money into lower risk, lower return cash holdings so you don’t breach the limit.
-Others choose to look at other tax efficient saving opportunities such as ISAs, or even Venture Capital Trusts and EIS investments into smaller companies.
-It’s a highly complex area however, where it will almost certainly pay to get tailored professional advice for your personal circumstances in order to avoid falling foul of the rules and incurring a hefty tax charge.
+If you’re concerned about how to manage your pension allowances, you might want to get advice from a qualified financial adviser.
+It can be a complex area however, where it will almost certainly pay to get tailored professional advice for your personal circumstances in order to avoid falling foul of the rules and facing tax charges.

 If you’re 50 or over and have a defined contribution pension, you can get free guidance on the options available to you from the Government’s Pension Wise service.
 You may also want to get in touch with the Pensions Advisory Service.

 However, if you want personal recommendations or advice about your specific circumstances, you’ll need to seek professional financial advice.
 You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.